-- For every one-degree Celsius increase in temperature, heart rate will on average be 12.3 beats per minute (bpm) higher. - The influence of temperature on heart rate is age-dependent and ranges from 8.7 to 13.7 bpm increase for a one-degree temperature increase. - After accounting for age, heart rate, and emergency care location there is essentially no influence of temperature on respiratory rate.
+- For every 1 °C increase in temperature, heart rate will on average be 12.3 bpm higher. - The influence of temperature on heart rate is age-dependent and ranges from 8.7 to 13.7 bpm increase for a 1 °C temperature increase. - After accounting for age, heart rate, and emergency care location, there is essentially no influence of temperature on respiratory rate.